bcgsc/ntJoin/README.md

 ### Overlap feature
 * As of version 1.1.0, ntJoin can detect and trim overlaps between joined sequences.
 This feature is controlled by the `overlap` parameter, and is on `overlap=True` by default.
 To turn this behaviour off, specify `overlap=False`
+* Ensure that none of the sequences in your target assembly have terminal N characters.
+If they do, strip them from the sequence prior to running ntJoin

 ## Installation Instructions